• See how the interest in the psychology of children today has exploded and given birth to a plethora of various parenting styles!

 Most criticism of the Erikson theory is about the narrow framework of identity formation: 'Does it only happen between 13-19 of age - and what about important events and experiences earlier or later than this?

-As you may have noticed, many of the great big theories of the psychology of children had a focus on strict chronological development: • 'How we change our mode of thinking, perceiving, feeling, relating and behaving as we grow older.
+As you may have noticed, many of the great big theories of the psychology of children had a focus on strict chronological development:

 In the latter part of the 20th century the big overarching theories receded into the background and smaller theories based on real life observation came to the fore.